In the 1970s and ’80s, North Sea oil was the key symbol of Scotland’s political impotence and lost economic sovereignty.

 Nowhere on earth is warming faster than Svalbard, the tiny island settlement in the country’s far Arctic north.

-Since the early 1970s, temperatures in Svalbard have risen by a staggering four degrees—five times faster than the global average—resulting in severe disruption to the local ecology and a rising incidence of glacial landslides and avalanches.
+Since the early 1970s, base temperatures in Svalbard have risen by a staggering four degrees — five times faster than the global average — resulting in severe disruption to the local ecology and a rising incidence of glacial landslides and avalanches.

-And yet, Olso’s shifting energy priorities are guided by a hefty dose of realism.
+And yet, Olso’s shifting energy priorities are also guided by a hefty dose of realism.

 Norway is one of the world’s largest oil-producing states and the single largest producer of oil in western Europe.